cmd-stream/cmd-stream-go/README.md

 # Brief cmd-stream-go Description
 - Can work over TCP, TLS or mutual TLS.
-- The client is asynchronous and can be used by several goroutines.
+- The client is asynchronous and can be used by several goroutines simultaneously.
 - Only one connection is used per client.
 - Supports a deadline for sending a command or result.
 - Supports timeouts.